sap-tutorials/Tutorials/tutorials/extending-simple-ui5-control/extending-simple-ui5-control.md

 ---
-title: Extending UI5 Controls
+title: SAPUI5 extending a simple Control.
-description: Learn how to extend a simple UI5 control.
+description: In this Tutorial you will learn how to extend a simple UI5 control.
 tags: [  tutorial>beginner, topic>HTML5 ]
 ---
 ## Prerequisites